openshift/enhancements/enhancements/network/bgp-overview.md

 ### Pod Network Control Plane

 One function that must be implemented for the Pod network is the control plane which keeps track of the physical location of each Pod IP address.
+In other words, "Pod A is on Node X".
 BGP is one technology which can be used to distribute this information among Nodes in a cluster.
+[Calico](#calico-and-bgp) is one example solution that uses BGP for this purpose.

 There are other ways this control plane functionality can be implemented, such as using the Kubernetes API (OpenShift-SDN) or by using some other custom